jamesquinlan/dsc-techstack/topics/linkedIn.md

 2. Complete your profile by filling out your personal information, education, work experience, skills, and other relevant details.

-3. Add a professional profile photo and a background photo that reflects your personal brand.
+3. Add a professional profile photo and a background photo that reflects your brand.

 4. Write a compelling headline that summarizes your skills and experience.